- Conduct a wireless site survey

 Overlapping WiFi access points can create issues on your network.
 These issues are just as bad as not having enough wireless access points on your network.
-It is important to understand and follow the recommended best practices to make sure you get it right the first time.
-Almost all technology, including WiFi, is pretty black and white and leaves very little to no room at all for interpretation.
+It is important to understand and follow the recommended best practices.
+Almost all technology is pretty black and white and leaves very little to no room at all for interpretation.
 There are right ways do do things and there are wrong ways, with almost nothing in between.

 WiFi uses radio signal on the 2.4ghz and 5ghz band to extend network connectivity to end user device.
-Both of these frequencies have a limited range before beginning to experience dissipation and subsequently a negative internet experience for end users.
+Both of these frequencies have a limited range.
+This could result in negative internet experience for end users.
 Structures such as walls, staircases, elevators, metal ducts and even our own bodies weaken WiFi signals at astonishing rates.
+(We recommend Ubiquiti Dual-Radio PRO Access Point for most home WiFi networks)

 Have you ever wondered why your WiFi quality decreases drastically when you move from room to room or outside of your office or house?
 It is because the building materials between you and your access point are wreaking havoc on your wireless signal.
 If it’s confusing, below is a quick primer on how to measure WiFi signal and how certain building materials will impact it.